 - Ever since my childhood, I was haunted by the search for perfection.
 An imperfectly cut paper literally made me ill, I would guillotine it.
 My collages came undone, they became blistered.
 I then introduced death and decay in my compositions.
 I reacted (around 1932, fh) by avoiding any precision from one day to another.
 Instead of cutting the paper, I would tear it with my hands.

-- At daybreak I found on my sculptor’s turntable a little mischievous form (small plaster form of Impish Form, made in 1949, fh), alert and somewhat obese, with a stomach like a lute.
+– At daybreak I found on my sculptor’s turntable a little mischievous form (small plaster form of Impish Form, made in 1949, fh), alert and somewhat obese, with a stomach like a lute.
 It seemed to me like an imp.
 I called it that.
-And all od a sudden one day this little character, this imp, through a Venezuelan medium, found itself to be the father of a giant (he enlarged it, fh).
+And all of a sudden one day this little character, this imp, through a Venezuelan medium, found itself to be the father of a giant (he enlarged it, fh).
 This giant son resembles its father like an egg resembles another egg, a fig another fig, a bell another bell.

 - I allow myself to be guided by the work which is in the process of being born, I have confidence in it (automatic painting, fh).
 I do not think about it.
 The forms arrive pleasant, or strange, hostile, inexplicable, mute, or drowsy.
 They are born from themselves.
 It seems to me as if all I do is move my hands.